blockbridge/blockbridge-docker-volume/README.md

 # Blockbridge Volume Plugin for Docker

-The Blockbridge volume plugin for Docker provides access to an extensible set of container-based persistent storage options for single and multi-host Docker environments with features that include tenant isolation, automated provisioning, encryption, secure deletion, snapshots and QoS.
+The Blockbridge volume plugin for Docker provides access to an extensible set of container-based persistent storage options.
+It supports single and multi-host Docker environments with features that include tenant isolation, automated provisioning, encryption, secure deletion, snapshots and QoS.

 This volume plugin requires Blockbridge Elastic Programmable Storage as the storage backend.
 To use a Blockbridge storage simulator, or for more information about Blockbridge see below.

+Docker 1.8+ is required to use the volume plugin.

 ## Installation